Concept cars that could change transportation as we know it

 About as a rough a draft as Daimler's interactive car, the Willie bus concept brings the idea of information-sharing to the larger scale of a city bus.
 The concept's LCDs are built into its structure, running from end to end.
 Many of the ideas for usage are non-interactive (i.e. advertising), but designer Tad Orlowski shows them communicating routes and schedules and mentions the idea of using touchscreen displays to provide interactive access to information.

+New car technology has been pulling the human away from the machine for decades.
+Electrical systems and computers have taken much of the mind and muscle out of driving, assisting or completely taking over functions like gear shifting and steering.
+With the growth of automated driving systems, the human element is facing outright extinction.
 However, there's also a movement to use new technologies to forge a closer, more intimate relationship between human and machine, a movement that's largely manifested itself in small personal mobility devices.
 These concepts are designed to be more closely connected to their drivers, serving almost as an extension of the body.

 "Toyota envisions an ever-developing driver-vehicle relationship similar to the relationship of trust and understanding that a rider might have with his or her horse," Toyota says of its FV2 concept.